aashvi77/AI-Gujarati-Wedding-Assistant/README.md

 ## Product Vision and Scope Prioritization

 ### The Problem Statement

 As generations move abroad, deeply rooted cultural traditions and intricate wedding rituals risk becoming decentralized or lost.
-Modern couples frequently face a "knowledge gap"—lacking immediate, accessible exposure to elders or experts who know the exact logistical and ritualistic requirements of traditional ceremonies.
+Modern couples frequently face a knowledge gap, lacking immediate access to elders or community experts who traditionally provide guidance on the logistical, ceremonial, and cultural requirements of wedding events.

+### Target User

+This product is designed for members of the South Asian diaspora planning traditional weddings without direct access to the family and community networks that have historically guided these ceremonies.

+Primary users include:

+* Engaged couples planning traditional wedding events
+* Family members responsible for coordinating ceremonies and logistics
+* Wedding planners seeking accessible, culturally grounded guidance

-This assistant was engineered to serve as the definitive digital domain expert for these workflows.
-By capturing complex cultural logic and structuring it into an interactive platform, the system delivers authoritative, context-isolated guidance that bridges the generational knowledge gap and streamlines the entire wedding planning process.
+By capturing complex cultural knowledge and structuring it into an interactive platform, the system helps users navigate traditions, understand ritual significance, and streamline wedding planning through an accessible conversational experience.

 ### MVP Scope and Niche Target

-* **The Pivot:** The initial product discovery phase aimed to cover all Indian weddings.
-However, given the vast diversity of regional traditions across India, the scope was strategically narrowed to establish a high-quality Minimum Viable Product (MVP).
-* **Target Focus:** This MVP specifically targets Gujarati Hindu weddings, representing one of the largest South Asian diaspora communities globally.
-  Focusing on this specific geographical niche allowed for a hyper-dense, reliable knowledge base before scaling to adjacent cultures.
+#### The Pivot

+The initial product discovery phase aimed to support Indian weddings broadly.
+However, early research revealed significant variation across regions, religions, and family traditions, creating challenges in maintaining consistent, accurate, and contextually relevant responses.

+To establish a high quality Minimum Viable Product (MVP), the scope was intentionally narrowed.

+#### Target Focus

+This MVP specifically targets Gujarati Hindu weddings.
+During product discovery, this audience emerged as a strong initial user segment due to the size of the Gujarati diaspora and the frequency with which traditional wedding knowledge is passed across generations and geographies.

+Focusing on a single cultural domain enabled:

+* More accurate and reliable responses
+* Higher quality knowledge curation
+* Reduced ambiguity across regional traditions
+* A stronger foundation for future expansion

+#### Product Strategy

+Rather than attempting to solve every wedding planning scenario at launch, the product prioritizes depth over breadth.
+This focused approach enables higher retrieval accuracy, more consistent ritual guidance, and a stronger foundation for future expansion into adjacent South Asian traditions.

 ---